cashiwamochi/nim_dl/README.md

 This fig shows the performance of the current model.
 The accuracy can be improved of course.
 <img src="https://github.com/cashiwamochi/nim_dl/blob/master/img/fig.png" width="500">

-This implementation works on my MBP(2013-Late, HighSierra).
+This implementation works on my MBP(2013-Late, HighSierra) and Ubuntu18.
-Nim -> v0.19.0
+Nim -> 0.19.0
 Arraymancer -> 0.4.0
 If you are interested in this, please try to get better models.